adefemi171/terraform-gha/README.md

 It supports two main use cases:

-1. **DinD (Docker in Docker)** Deploying GitHub Actions Runner using Docker in Docker as the Container Mode.
+1. **DinD (Docker in Docker):** Deploying GitHub Actions Runner using Docker in Docker as the Container Mode.
-1. **Kubernetes** Deploying GitHub Actions Runner using Kubernetes as the Container Mode.
+1. **Kubernetes:** Deploying GitHub Actions Runner using Kubernetes as the Container Mode.

 The project currently supports running GitHub Actions Runner on the following platforms: